thomasmatecki/crypto/README.md

-##A handful of cryptographic primitives, schemes, and experiments.
+## A handful of cryptographic primitives, schemes, and mechanisms.

 Includes:
 * An end-to-end encryption scheme.